-Food Culture House is one of two new Living-Learning Communities opening in the Fall 2018.
-Students living in Food Culture House explore the diversity of food production systems, visit local food-oriented businesses, and dive into the role food culture plays in the Genesee Valley and around the world.
+Students living in Food Culture House cook together, explore the diversity of food production systems, visit local food-oriented businesses, and dive into the role food culture and security play in the Genesee Valley and around the world.

 - For students of all majors and all majors

 - Located in Global House

 - Partnership with Campus Auxiliary Services, the Office of Sustainability, and the Department of Anthropology

 - Students are invited to participate in XLRN 102: "Meaning of a Global Citizen" with the Global House residents

 What is a Living-Learning Community?

 A Living-Learning Community (LLC) is a group of students who choose to live together in a Residence Hall to explore a common interest.
 Each LLC has a shared academic component (e.g., a course, faculty-led workshops, a service trip) and is strengthened by co-curricular experiences that align with the community's interests and goals.

 The Learning Outcomes of our Living-Learning Communities are from the GLOBE document, which outlines outcomes for all SUNY Geneseo students upon graduation: